athsxx/Dcoders-AI_Kitchen/README.md

 Table of Contents

 1. Introduction
-Features
+2. Features
-Technologies Used
+3. Technologies Used
-Installation
-Usage
+4. Usage
-Figma Design
+5. Figma Design

-Contributing
-License
-Introduction
+**
+Introduction**

 AI Kitchen for India is designed to be a tech tool of the future, helping users identify ingredients, suggest recipes, and provide step-by-step cooking instructions.
 The application leverages the power of AI to simplify and enhance the cooking process, making it accessible and enjoyable for everyone.